Human Resource Manager

-The Manager of Human Resources develops and implements a solid human resource plan for all band employees along with creating, managing, and maintaining accurate personnel files.
-All human resource staffing issues are dealt with through the Manager of Human Resources with support from the Program Directors/Managers including employee monitoring, management, recruitment, and assessments .
-Both the Director of Finance and Manager of Human Resources work hand and hand to assure proper communications throughout the department and band.
+The Human Resource Manager (HR) develops and implements a solid human resource plan for all band employees along with creating, managing, and maintaining accurate personnel files.
+All human resource staffing issues are dealt with through HR with support from the Program Directors/Managers including employee monitoring, management, recruitment, and assessments .
+Both the Director of Finance and HR work hand and hand to assure proper communications throughout the department and band.

-The Manager of Human Resources is responsible for developing an employee-oriented organizational culture emphasizing on continuous improvement, team-work, high performance and quality.
-The Manager of Human Resources ensures that both Federal & Provincial labour regulations and statutes, as well as organizational policies and procedures, are adhered to.
+HR is responsible for developing an employee-oriented organizational culture emphasizing on continuous improvement, team-work, high performance and quality.
+HR ensures that both Federal & Provincial labour regulations and statutes, as well as organizational policies and procedures, are adhered to.

 Skownan First Nation employs over sixty (60) individuals in all program areas and businesses.
 Staff meetings are held on a monthly basis with annual professional development gathering held to provide staff with the best possible skills, training and knowledge to better serve our community.

 The staffing principles of merit, equity and fairness apply to both competitive and direct appointments.
 A competitive appointment (interview) is by its nature more transparent, and therefore may be perceived by employees and the public to be fairer.
 Skownan First Nation adopts a preferential hiring policy, meaning that “qualified” members be recruited from within the community or get “first choice” at obtaining a position providing character, personality, and qualifications are met.
 The next in line will be non-members who live in the community.
 Failing that, the First Nation shall go out of the area.
 It is to be understood that existing staff who are non-members remain until a vacancy occurs.